kitmrri/weather-information/spa/README.md

 Vue.js offers a reactive and flexible approach to frontend development, allowing for smooth and seamless updates to the user interface.
 This satisfies the `reactive` requirement of the application.
 Using it with `Axios` makes it very easy and simple to access the backend and database.
 This allows for a quick and easy retrieval of the required data.

+I separated the components into three distinct Vue files for improved readability and modularity, making it easier for other developers to understand and navigate the code structure.

+I retrieve the data in the main Vue file and pass only the necessary information to each component through props.
+This method allows for better data management and maintainability, as well as providing a clear flow of information between components.

+I also utilized `Axios` for API communication.
+Its simple and intuitive API makes it easy for me to send HTTP requests and handle the responses.
+It supports advanced features such as request cancellation, response transformation, and error handling, making it a robust solution for API communication.
+Axios also works with various Javascript framework and libraries, in my case, i used it with Vue.
+Also, it is widely used and has a large and active community, ensuring easy problem-solving via online help (stackoverflow and the likes) and staying up-to-date with new features and improvements.

 ## UI/UX Implementation
 I styled the application this way for the users to quickly see all the details they are looking for at a glance.
 I also added a `link to google maps` on each of the Restaurant and Tourist Attractions in the list.
 There is also a sidebar navigation on the left side for users to quickly change City that they want to look at.